Trolleybus usage by country: Canada

 Vancouver is currently the only Canadian city operating trolleybuses.
 Edmonton was the most recent city to abandon its trolleybus network, ending service in May 2009, despite opposition from local citizens.

 One of Vancouver's New Flyer E60LFR articulated trolleybuses, on route 20.

 In Vancouver, TransLink operates a fleet of 262 vehicles, locally known as "trolleys".
 The city's aging trolley fleet was replaced in 2006–2009 with new low-floor models built in Canada by New Flyer, including 74 articulated units.
-The trolleys are valued in the Vancouver transit network for their "greener" energy usage and emissions (relying on hydro-electric power), quieter operation over diesels and the high-torque electric motors are well-suited to hilly areas of the city.
+The trolleys are valued in the Vancouver transit network for their "greener" energy usage and emissions (relying on hydro-electric power), their quieter operation over diesels, and their high-torque electric motors, well-suited to hilly areas of the city.

 Several other Canadian cities have operated trolleybus systems in the past.
-In Hamilton, where they were referred to as "trolley coaches", they were used from 1951 until the end of 1992.
-Toronto initially had an experimental fleet of four trolleybuses from 1922 through 1927, but later maintained a fleet of about 150 vehicles from 1947 through 1992.
-Another 40 trolleybuses leased from Edmonton continued operation in Toronto until the lease expired, in July 1993, and the buses were returned to Edmonton a few months later.
+In Hamilton, where they were referred to as "trolley coaches", they were used from 1950 until the end of 1992.
+Toronto initially had an experimental fleet of four trolleybuses from 1922 to 1925, but later the Toronto trolleybus system was a much larger system, lasting from 1947 to 1993 and with a maximum fleet of around 150 vehicles.
 Montreal was served by trolleybuses from 1937 until 1966.
 Most of Canada's other trolleybus systems were abandoned during the 1960s and 1970s; the last two to disappear at that time (Saskatoon and Calgary) closed down in 1974 and 1975, respectively.

 In 2009–2011, proposals to construct new trolleybus systems in Laval, Quebec (within the Greater Montreal area) and in the city of Montréal proper were studied, but ultimately the proposed systems did not come to fruition.

 The Transit Museum Society, in Vancouver, has preserved at least five trolleybuses retired from service on that city's trolleybus system, and some are maintained in running condition for occasional operation on the system, in cooperation with the transit agency, TransLink.
 Several trolleybuses from the former Edmonton system have also been preserved in that city.